 [70] We acknowledge ANZ's concerns about confidentiality.
-In general terms, the documents to be disclosed relate to the management of accounts in which investors' funds were supposedly being held on trust.
-Privacy concerns arise because the documents reveal the personal identities of particular investors and their financial affairs, and the identities of ANZ employees.
+[Redacted].
 ANZ does not claim that the information is market sensitive or connected to commercially sensitive aspects of ANZ's own banking business.
 Nonetheless, s 59 recognises the confidentiality of information and documents disclosed to or obtained by the FMA under the Act.
 Disclosure should therefore be limited to what is necessary for the purposes in s 59(3)(c) and (f).
 Section 59(4) states that the FMA must not make disclosure "unless the FMA is satisfied that appropriate protections are or will be in place for the purpose of maintaining the confidentiality of the information or document".

-[71] The FMA has proposed a number of measures to ensure that confidentiality is maintained by the persons to whom disclosure is made, that is the RAM liquidation committee, the liquidators, and their legal advisers.
+[71] The FMA has proposed a number of measures to ensure that confidentiality is maintained by the persons to whom disclosure is made, that is the [third parties] [redacted].
 Those measures involve obtaining confidentiality agreements on an individual basis before any information or documents are disclosed.